Midstate man’s massive antique vehicle collection up for auction

 CHAMBERSBURG, Pa.
 (WHTM) – An auction of antique cars, trucks, tractors, and more is getting attention from around the world.

-A 1940 Pirsch ladder truck is one of the things up for auction in January from the estate of a Midstate man spending his life collecting antique vehicles.
+A 1940 Pirsch ladder truck is one of the things up for auction in January from the estate of a Midstate man who spent his life collecting antique vehicles.

 “I started here when I was 18 and went to auction school out in Mason City, Iowa,” said Clayton Armstrong, owner of Claystrong Enterprises.